parsehex/airmash-swam-extensions/README.md

 ### Respawn Hotkey

-Adds a hotkey (Shift-R) that's the equivalent of clicking on the ship you're using in the UI.
+Adds a hotkey (Shift-Y) that's the equivalent of clicking on the ship you're using in the UI.

 Install URL: `https://parsehex.github.io/airmash-swam-extensions/extensions/prowlers.js`